sanjana-singamsetty/100-days-of-code/README.md

 ## day -9
   worked on  fragements and learned about recycler veiw , tried to make a list of books using recycler view
-  - created a ui page
+  - created a ui page using relative layout and added info using array list and all
+  - solved bugs while using adaptors
+  - learned about aws cp- usefullness